Differentially private inference via noisy optimization: Randomized M-estimators via noisy gradient descent

-Figure~\ref{fig:NGD Behavior}(a) shows that in the early iterations, both the private and non-private estimates move away from the initial value toward the true parameter value.
+Figure~\ref{fig:NGD Behavior}(a) shows that in the early iterations, both private and non-private estimates move away from the initial value toward the true parameter value.
 While the non-private version converges to the true parameter value in later iterations, the $\mu$-GDP version varies in a window around the true value as the iterates progress.
 Since the random noise added to the gradient at each iteration~\eqref{eq:NGD} has the same fixed variance for a given sample size, the gradient of our loss function does not become arbitrarily small as the number of iterations increases, nor do the values at successive iterations become arbitrarily close to each other (cf.\ Figure~\ref{fig:NGD Behavior}(b)).
 From a practical standpoint, we can assess convergence of our algorithm by considering whether the gradient of the loss function is still large relative to the standard deviation of the random noise term.
 As noted above, the maximum number of iterations $K$ must be set beforehand.
-However, if the loss function gradient is already small relative to the standard deviation of the noise term at some iteration $k < K$, empirical evidence suggests no practical advantage to continuing through all $K$ budgeted iterations to obtain $\left (\hat{\beta}^{(K)},\hat{\sigma}^{(K)} \right )$.
+However, if the loss function gradient is already small relative to the standard deviation of the noise term at some iteration $k < K$, empirical evidence suggests no practical advantage to continuing through all $K$ budgeted iterations to obtain $\left (\beta^{(K)},\sigma^{(K)} \right )$.